 Conditional use permits are permits that allow for a different use than what is traditionally allowed in a specified zone.
 In other words, if you want to put a church in a residential area you can as long as specific regulations are met and approved by the zoning authority.
 This conditional use permit is voided in the event conditions are not met.

 Change of use permits essentially change the use of the space and must meet requirements specified by that use.
 Change of Use permits, once approved, will also require a new certificate of occupancy for the space.
 Essentially that space is now certified for that use as long as the basic permit requirements are met.
-This change of use permit and certificate of occupancy will stay with the property for the life of the parcel.
-Should another change of use or any other construction take place these documents will provide a history and precedence for the city to use.
+This change of use permit and certificate of occupancy will stay with the property for the life cycle of the parcel.
+Should our permit expediter decide another change of use or any other construction take place these documents will provide a history and precedence for the city to use.

 So, why do change of use permits take so long?